puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings_style.md

 end
 ```

-If the function has more than one potential return type, specify `@return` tag for each.
+If the function has more than one potential return type, specify a `@return` tag for each.
 Begin each tag string with ‘if’ to differentiate between cases.

 ```
 # An example 4.x function.